North Bay Village, Florida: Economy

 Among the companies based in North Bay Village are the cable channels GOL TV.
 WSVN - Sunbeam Television Corporation.
 WIOD Radio, had been based at North Bay Village for years before being consolidated with other radio facilities in Broward County.
 Signage for WIOD can still be seen on the building to the east of WSVN-TV, (WCKT) the Fox affiliate for the region.
 WSVN (WCKT) has maintained its studios in North Bay Village since 1956.
 North Bay Village is often labeled the "Radio City of South Florida" due to its broadcasting legacy.
 (WIOD and WSVN (WCKT) began as affiliates of NBC.)

 In recent years, North Bay Village has been opening restaurants in the surrounding area to increase quality of the city and generate more revenue.

 Government

+There are four Commissioners and one Mayor.
+Current Commissioners are Andy Daro, Goran Cuk, Richard Chervony, and Doris Acosta.
+Mayor is Rachel Streitfeld.

 The village maintains its own police department.
 Carlos Noriega is currently the Chief of Police.
-There are (4) Commissioners and (1) Mayor.
-Current Commissioners are Andy Daro, Goran Cuk, Richard Chervony, and Rachel Streitfeld.
-Mayor is Brent Lathem.

 City hall is located at 1666 John F. Kennedy Causeway, North Bay Village, Florida.